IfcOpenShell/IfcOpenShell/win/readme.md

-As a general guideline, `.cmd` files are non-standalone batch files that need to be run from command prompt or from another batch file, and/or while the Visual Studio environment variables set, and `.bat` files are standalone batch files that can also be invoked e.g. by double-clicking in the File Explorer. `.sh` files are for MSYS2 + MinGW compilation.
+As a general guideline, `.cmd` files are non-standalone batch files that need to be run from command prompt or from another batch file, and/or while the Visual Studio environment variables set, and `.bat` files are standalone batch files that can also be invoked e.g. by double-clicking in the File Explorer. `.sh` files are for MSYS2 + MinGW ("MSYS" hereafter) compilation.

 Usage Instructions
 ------------------
 ### MSYS2 + MinGW

-Building using MSYS2 + MinGW is very similar to using the Visual Studio batch files, but instead the shell scripts are used.
-Note that the MSYS2 + MinGW support is currently a bit experimental.
+Building using MSYS is very similar to using the Visual Studio batch files, but instead the shell scripts are used.
+Note that the MSYS support is currently a bit experimental.
 It is advised to check out the contents of the shell scripts before using them.
 Note that contrary to Visual Studio, with MinGW all of the dependencies are not built or used as static libaries.
 Currently Release build is used for all libraries.